 - developing robust strategies is a difficult and time-consuming task

-- most look for solutions in public domain instead of doing own work
+- most look for solutions in the public domain instead of doing their work

 Finally, apart from the false arguments based on the three-body problem and its relation to forecasting/predictions, the quoted article had some good points about fixed income and negative yields.